davidfeng88/CollisionViz/README.md

 The `Highlight` component will render if the `highlight` slice of the state is not `null`.
 To make the component persist even after the corresponding marker disappears from the map, I created a separate `highlight` slice to hold the information of this collision, instead of using the information already in the `collisions` slice.

 ## Future Directions

-### Collision filter by map borders
-Resize/move the map eliminates the collisions that are outside of the map border.

 ### Show collisions in multiple days
 Include collision data from multiple days and allow the user to select the date.
 Compare time/location distributions of collisions between different days (e.g. weekday vs. weekend, winter vs. summer, rainy vs. sunny, etc.).